-Through tuned and non-tuned percussion instruments, movement, games, singing, rhythmic exploration and drama, the child learns of his own innate musical talents in a way that is immediately successful and rewarding.
+Through tuned and non-tuned percussion instruments, movement, games, singing, rhythmic exploration and drama, the child learns of his innate musical talents in a way that is immediately successful and rewarding.
 Orff for the very young child is an excellent preparation for private lessons.
-For the older child it is an indispensable means toward developing a more complete musical experience as it supplements private lessons.
+For the older child, it is an indispensable means of developing a complete musical experience as it supplements private lessons.

 Present the song to the students.

 Teach the song as a chant, working phrase by phrase until the students have mastery of each phrase.

 Add the melody, working phrase by phrase until the students have mastery of the song.